omarkmu/krdict.py/docs/functions.md

 **Parameters:**

-- key: The KRDict API key.
+- key: The Korean Learner's Dictionary API key.
 To unset a key, use `None`.

 ---